October 25th - 31st, 2020

 Share what you are doing to promote and educate during RT!

-If you search “Respiratory Therapist Canada” on YouTube, you will be inundated with RTs and SRTs educating, promoting the profession and having some fun doing so!
-(The CSRT YouTube channel has just been started, we hope to have videos available soon!)
+If you search “Respiratory Therapist Canada” on YouTube, you will be inundated with RTs and Student RTs educating, promoting the profession and having some fun doing so!

 A-day-in-the-life-of-an-RT that can be tailored to individual communities and then distributed to community newspapers.
 Click here for a template story.

-When you are creating a news release (you can personalize the example provided here or create your own), remember that media professionals want to know that their stories will have an impact on the entire community.
+When you are creating a news release, remember that media professionals want to know that their stories will have an impact on the entire community.
 Think about angles that make the story current and interesting to a local audience.
 Try to include a personal story of staff achievement, and list each staff members’ name and credentials, to give even more recognition to the level of education and professionalism required in the field.

 Here are some tips to help your article get published: